anton-3/kuebiko-cubing/README.md

 This is currently the active repo for Kuebiko Cubing hosted at https://www.kuebiko-cubing.com.
 I'm not affiliated with the original creator at all, I just saw it went EOL and the domain was available and decided to host it myself lol

-This codebase probably won't get maintained much.
-I do have a more permanent hosting setup as of 2025/03/09 so the official website should stay online for the foreseeable future.
+~~This codebase probably won't get maintained much~~ nvm, found some free time to work on it. planning to keep going till everything actually works as intended

 ## development/hosting quickstart